Things People Would Absolutely Change About Their Families

 Empathetic & Supportive

-One Redditor said, “I would like my family to be more empathetic and be more aware of my mental health and not try to invalidate me.”
+One user said, “I would like my family to be more empathetic and be more aware of my mental health and not try to invalidate me.”

-A second Redditor said, “I would make my aunt more sympathetic and thoughtful.
+A second user said, “I would make my aunt more sympathetic and thoughtful.
 My grandmother (aunt’s mother) needs serious care; my aunt is very nonchalant and careless about it.”

 Making Connections